 Yourtown Winner Draw Frequency & Ticket Allocation: The Complete Analysis

-Every year, thousands of Australians buy tickets for Yourtown's prize home draws.
-Few understand how often winners are actually drawn.
-Even fewer know how ticket allocation affects their odds of winning the $3 million prize home.
+Every year, thousands of Australians buy Yourtown prize home draw tickets.
+Few know how often winners are drawn.
+Even fewer know how ticket numbers affect winning odds.

 What Is Yourtown and How Does the Draw Operate?